mailchimp/content-style-guide/06-content-types.html.md

 ### Marketing guide

-**What:** In-depth resources that show prospective and new users how MailChimp can help them publicize their work and get better at email marketing
+**What:** In-depth resources that show new and prospective users how to use MailChimp and grow their business **Length:** 2,000-5,000 words
-**Length:** 2000-5000 words
 **Owner:** Marketing
 **Example:** [Getting Started with MailChimp](http://mailchimp.com/resources/guides/getting-started-with-mailchimp/)

 ### Press release

-**What:** Quick, informative announcements that we send to [our media list](http://mailchimp.us6.list-manage.com/subscribe?u=4c5c956741&id=8f96c922d0), and which live on [our Press Releases page](http://mailchimp.com/about/press-releases/).
+**What:** Quick, informative announcements that we send to [our media list](http://mailchimp.us6.list-manage.com/subscribe?u=4c5c956741&id=8f96c922d0) and post to [our Press Releases page](http://mailchimp.com/about/press-releases/).
 **Length:** 300-500 words
 **Owner:** Marketing
 **Example:** [MailChimp Hits Milestone 10 Billion Emails Per Month; Adding Headcount and Office Space](http://mailchimp.com/about/press-releases/2014-06-03/)